Effective dynamical systems beyond dimension zero and factors of SFTs: Introduction

 After some preliminaries, we give an introduction to computable analysis and the precise definition of an EDS in~\Cref{sec:comp}.
 The proof of~\Cref{thm:zero_dim_effective_extension} along with a few interesting side remarks are provided in~\Cref{sec:resultado}.
 In particular, we show that for zero-dimensional EDS we may always consider the canonical computable structure induced by the cylinder sets and that in this case we do not need the hypothesis that the acting group is recursively presented.
 We also show that in case the action admits a generating cover, the extension can be taken to be an effective subshift.
 In~\Cref{sec:simu} we summarize the simulation results in the literature, prove ~\Cref{thm:simulation-by-SFTs-enhanced-version-GOTY}, and discuss several examples.
 In~\Cref{sec:algebraic actions} we present the relevant background for ~\Cref{thm:finitely_presented_algebraic_action} along with its proof.
 In~\Cref{sec:computability-on-shift-spaces} we turn our attention back to shift spaces and study the relationship between the different notions of computability for subshifts.
 Finally, in~\Cref{sec:factors} we construct the examples showing that the class of EDS is not closed by topological factor maps, introduce the class of WEDS, show that this class is closed by factor maps, and discuss their relationship with EDS.

 \textbf{Acknowledgments}: The authors are thankful to Mathieu Hoyrup for stimulating conversations on the construction of explicit examples of non effective dynamical systems in higher dimensions.
-S. Barbieri was supported by the FONDECYT grant 11200037.
+We also thank an anonymous reviewer for suggesting several substantial improvements.
+S. Barbieri was supported by the FONDECYT grants 11200037 and 1240085.
 N. Carrasco-Vargas was partially supported by ANID CONICYT-PFCHA/Doctorado Nacional/2020-21201185, ANID/Basal National Center for Artificial Intelligence CENIA FB210017, and the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 731143.
 C. Rojas was supported by ANID/FONDECYT Regular 1230469 and ANID/Basal National Center for Artificial Intelligence CENIA FB210017.